-1. Drill 17-1/2-inch hole to 900 ft (+/-) using drilling fluid as detailed in the Drilling Fluids section of this procedure.
-Take deviation surveys every 250 ft.
+1. Drill 12-1/2-inch surface hole to 3,010 ft (+/-) using drilling fluid as detailed in the Drilling Fluids section of this procedure.
+Take deviation surveys every 500 ft.
 Maximum deviation from vertical should be no more than 3 degrees, and maximum deviation between surveys will be targeted at no more than 1 degree.
-2. Run open hole electric logs as listed in Module D - Pre-Operational Testing.
-3. Run 13-3/8-inch surface casing to 900 ft (+/-).
+2. Run open hole electric logs as listed in Module D - "Pre-Operational Testing Plan".

+3. Run 9-5/8-inch surface casing to 3,010 ft (+/-).
 Refer to Section 5.2.1 - Casing String Details for a detailed description of the casing.
 4. Cement the casing in place using the stab-in method.
-Refer to Section 5.3.5 - Proposed Cementing Program.
+Refer to Section 5.3.2.5 - Proposed Cementing Program.
 5. If no cement returns are observed at surface, a temperature or similar diagnostic survey will be run to determine the top of cement.
 Grout the un-cemented annular space to the surface if necessary.
-6. After waiting on cement for a minimum of 12 hours or until compressive strength has reached 500 psi, whichever is longer, cut off water string casing and conductor pipe and install 13-3/8-inch x 3,000 psi SOW casing head and pressure test.
-7. Nipple up 13-5/8-inch 3M Blowout Preventers (BOP), choke manifold, and ancillary equipment and pressure test to a low pressure of 250 psig and a maximum pressure of 3,000 psig.
-8. Run cased hole logs listed in Module D - Pre-Operational Testing.
+6. After waiting on cement for a minimum of 12 hours or until compressive strength has reached 500 psi, whichever is longer, cut off the water and conductor pipe and install an 11-inch 3,000 psi x 9-5/8-inch SOW casing head and pressure test.
+7. Nipple up 11-inch 3M Blowout Preventers (BOP), choke manifold, and ancillary equipment and pressure test to a low pressure of 250 psig and a maximum pressure of 3,000 psig.
+8. Run cased hole logs listed in Module D - "Pre-Operational Testing Plan".